LEANNA MAE .ORG

 • Take time to get to know someone really well before partnering with them.

-• Contracts aren’t just for doula : client.
+• Contracts aren’t just for doulas and clients.
 Contracts are for backup doulas too.
 Co-teaching?
 Put the plan in writing.
 Get the idea?
 If you’re splitting money, have a signed agreement.

 • Don’t hesitate to cut ties with a partner who is causing problems.
 Here’s an example.
 A childbirth educator brought on a doula friend to be an assistant teacher and help demonstrate some techniques.
 The doula talked over the educator, said she was wrong in front of the students, and basically train wrecked her class.
 The students were clearly uncomfortable.
 The childbirth educator – clearly being a sweet and compassionate person – felt bad at the idea of no longer having the doula co-teach.
 Honey, burn that bridge!
 Don’t let anybody damage your dream business.
 Protect it like the diamond that it is.